 Cliché Storm: Quite a few plots are ones you've already seen before in other childrens' cartoons.

-Complete Monster: Dr. Wily would qualify, having attempted to send the moon out of its orbit to kill off most of humanity, forcing the survivors (if there were any) to consider him king, so he could prove he was better than Dr. Light.
-This alone doesn't qualify him, he's also tried to use earthquakes to destroy cities, threatening to destroy them if they don't obey, and he's tortured Mega Man mentally twice in the show, first by making him wonder if he's just a mistake created by Dr. Light, the second time making Proto Man be a Heel Face Mole, even Proto Man considered this act wrong during the plan.
-And ordered him to kill Mega Man after this.
+Complete Monster: Dr. Wily attempted to send the moon out of its orbit to kill off most of humanity, forcing the survivors (if there were any) to consider him king, so he could prove he was better than Dr. Light.
+He's also tried to use earthquakes to destroy cities, threatening to destroy them if they don't obey, and he's tortured Mega Man mentally twice in the show, first by making him wonder if he's just a mistake created by Dr. Light, the second time making Proto Man be a Heel Face Mole- even Proto Man considered this act wrong during the plan-and ordered him to kill Mega Man after this.

 Harsher in Hindsight: In "Robosaur Park", Mega Man and Roll are de-evolving into cavebots, and Dr. Light only has enough antidote for one of them.
 Roll says Mega should take it; he refuses at first, but she says he's the one with the best chance of stopping Wily.
 He agrees and takes it, and is able to save the day.
 In 10, a similar scene played out, only sadder.

 It was even the tenth episode.
 The only way this could be any more uncanny is if Slash Man appeared in 10 instead of 7.

 He did appear in 10, as part of the Weapons Archive boss.